 Can I Feed The Angelfish Using a Device?

 As mentioned earlier, it is possible to feed your angelfish even when you are away on vacation.
 In our modern times, there is no real need to call a neighbor or a relative for such a small favor.

 One of my favorite fish feeders is probably the Eheim Automatic Feeding Unit (link to Amazon).
 I’ve been using this one for almost a year, and, unlike other devices, it never skipped any meal.
 It also seemed to be the most accurate device in terms of amounts.

-If you choose using the Eheim feeder, all you have to do is set up the time for the scheduled meals.
+If you choose to use the Eheim feeder, all you have to do is set up the time for the scheduled meals.
 When the clock hits the set hour, the container will rotate over your aquarium, pouring the food through the gap you’ve manually set earlier.

-Here is a useful video you help you visually understand the concept behind this feeder:
+Here is a useful video that helps you visually understand the concept behind this feeder:

 Matured angelfish should be fed approximately twice a day.
 For their meals, you may use flakes, pellets, freeze-dried food, or perhaps vegetables.
 Either way, you should give them more than they will consume within thirty seconds.

 The best way to determine your particular angelfish habits is by experimenting and observing.
 If you see your fish have consumed all the food you’ve poured within 15 seconds, you may increase the amount gradually.